-Section - A (2 marks 10 = 20 Marks) S. No. Fill in the blanks with the most suitable word/figure.
-Correct filling of each blank will fetch 2 marks.
-Marks СО 1.
-Solar and wind power are considered as green power as they have free operation.
-2 CO1 2. and are the two demerits of renewable power.
-4 CO1 3.
-Rapid fall in prices due to their mass production and availability of cheaper for projects have enabled solar power to achieve grid parity in India.
-4 CO1 4.
-India has set itself a target of achieving MW installed capacity from renewable power by the year 2022, including MW from solar power, and MW from wind power.
-6 CO1 5.
-Renewable energy is energy from those sources that are and get by nature.
-4 CO1 Section - B (5 marks 4 = 20 Marks) Answer all questions in this section: 6.
-Briefly explain the following: a) Energy Security 5 CO1 b) Global Warming 5 CO1 c) Climate Change 5 CO1 d) Solar Park 5 CO1 Section - C (10 marks 3 = 30 Marks) Answer all questions in this section: 7.
-It has been observed that most of the solar power projects that have received very low priced bids are located in Solar Parks.
-Explain the reasons for such a trend.
-10 CO2, CO3
+Section - A (2 marks 10 = 20 Marks)

+Fill in the blanks with the most suitable words/figures.
+Correct filling of each blank will fetch

+2 mar rks.
+(CO1, CO2)

+1. Solar and wind power are considered as green power as they have free

+operation.

+2. and are the two demerits of renewable le power.

+3. As solar PV system has no parts, its and ·

+is much easier.

+4. India has set itself a target of achieving 1,75,000 MW installed capacity from renewable

+power by the year 2022, including MW from so olar power, and

+MW from wind power.

+5. Renewable energy is energy from those sources that are and get

+by nature.

+Section - B (5 marks 4 = 20 Marks)

+Answer all questions in this section:

+6. Briefly explain the following: (CO1, CO2)

+a)) Sustainable Development

+b)) Global Warming

+c)) Solar Park